stat545ubc-2023/assignment-b3-mtello22/README.md

 -   **tSNEref**: Provides the tSNE colored by the selected "var" of interest: cell types or malignancy status.
 This feature is intended as a reference of the different cell clusters to compare cells from individual tumors to other cells in the similar tSNE coordinates.

 -   **tSNEtumor**: Provides a visualization of a given tumor of interest, colors the corresponding cells by the "var" of interest and sets the color of other cells to a gray background.
 This feature provides a way to localize cells from the same tumor samples in the context of other cell clusters.

+# Reactive version

+The previous Shiny app was also updated to provide a platform to explore the dataset and filter it based on user-defined requirements.
+In this version, all cells labelled as "Unresolved" were removed for simplicity.